-For graduating seniors who are in DAEP during the last week of school, the DAEP placement will continue through graduation, and the student will not be allowed to participate in commencement exercises and related graduation activities.
-Additionally, graduating seniors who are suspended from school (OSS) on the last scheduled day of school for seniors, will also not be allowed to participate in commencement exercises and related graduation activities.
+For students who are eligible to graduate who are in DAEP during the last week of school, the DAEP placement will continue through graduation, and the student will not be allowed to participate in commencement exercises and related graduation activities.
+Additionally, students who are eligible to graduate who are suspended from school (OSS) on the last scheduled day of school for seniors, will also not be allowed to participate in commencement exercises and related graduation activities.